telerik/xaml-docs/controls/radspreadsheet/howto/customize-row-column-headers.md

 That's it.
 The column heading is changed.

+{% if site.site_name == 'Silverlight' %}
+>tipYou can download a runnable project of the previous example from our online SDK repository [here](https://github.com/telerik/xaml-sdk/tree/master/Spreadsheet/SL/CustomRowAndColumnHeadings).
+{% endif %}
+{% if site.site_name == 'WPF' %}
->tipYou can download a runnable project of the previous example from our online SDK repository [here](https://github.com/telerik/xaml-sdk/tree/master/Spreadsheet/CustomRowAndColumnHeadings).
+>tipYou can download a runnable project of the previous example from our online SDK repository [here](https://github.com/telerik/xaml-sdk/tree/master/Spreadsheet/WPF/CustomRowAndColumnHeadings).
+{% endif %}

 ## States of the Row and Column Headings